SJTU-IPADS/Desiccant-artifacts/README.md

 wsk action invoke ZZMReclaimAll -i --result; sleep 2
 ```

-You can use the ```pmap``` command to check the memory consumption of the main process in the Docker container and observe the changes in memory consumption before/after the reclaim operation.
+You can use the ```pmap``` command to check the memory consumption of the main process in the Docker container and observe the changes in memory consumption (specifically, uss, which is the sum of private clean and private dirty as described in the paper) before/after the reclaim operation.
 For more complex experiments, please refer to Section 4.2.

 ### 4.2 Run Experiments